• Home

 liangyi & other internal styles

-Tai Yi is distinctive to Wudang, and is part of a broader Liangyi system that emphasises the separation of yin and yang and dualities such as hard and soft; fast and slow, withdraw and attack.
-While Tai Ji is generally performed at the same speed throughout, Tai Yi is characterised by soft, slow movements suddenly punctuated fast and powerful explosive movements.
+The Liangyi system (Tai Yi, Tai He, Baxian systems and XuanWu Qian) that emphasises the separation of yin and yang and dualities such as hard and soft; fast and slow, withdraw and attack.
+While Tai Ji is generally performed at the same speed throughout, Liangyi is characterised by soft, slow movements suddenly punctuated fast and powerful explosive movements.
 Internal power is generated and then explosively expressed.
 Most of the Wudang weapons systems, including its famous sword-work, are Tai Yi systems.

 Powered by Create your own unique website with customizable templates.